geovedi/book-notes/2022/your-table-is-ready.notes.md

   - The restaurant staff implemented drills and protocols to quickly address potential violations during inspections.
   - The impact of fines and the DOH's focus on levying fines was noted.
 - The Resurrection of Bobo:
-  - The narrator took over management and aimed to resurrect the restaurant's reputation.
+  - Michael took over management and aimed to resurrect the restaurant's reputation.
   - Initial challenges included changing staff attitudes, improving service, and re-establishing a connection with guests.
-  - The importance of a warm greeting and engaging staff was highlighted, and the narrator hired a new host and bartenders.
+  - The importance of a warm greeting and engaging staff was highlighted, and Michael hired a new host and bartenders.
   - The staff worked together to improve the restaurant's overall experience, focusing on service and food quality.
 - The Role of the Owner:
-  - The narrator emphasized the importance of the owner's presence and involvement in the restaurant's success.
+  - Michael emphasized the importance of the owner's presence and involvement in the restaurant's success.
   - Successful owners such as Danny Meyer and Stephen Starr were mentioned as examples of those who understood the value of direct engagement with guests.
 - Challenges and Changes in Leadership:
   - Challenges persisted as the restaurant faced construction, rat infestations, and an adjacent building's impact on the garden.
   - Carlos, the owner, became less present as he focused on expanding the restaurant group and establishing Casa Nela, an umbrella organization.
   - Casa Nela aimed to oversee HR, Events, and PR for multiple restaurants but faced challenges due to lack of experienced personnel and resources.
 - Decision to Move On:
-  - As the restaurant's quality and operations were undermined, the narrator's commitment wavered.
+  - As the restaurant's quality and operations were undermined, Michael's commitment wavered.
-  - Overworked and underpaid staff, inexperienced management in the group's new office, and declining quality led the narrator to decide to leave Bobo.
+  - Overworked and underpaid staff, inexperienced management in the group's new office, and declining quality led Michael to decide to leave Bobo.

 ## Part VI
 - Restaurant Success and Accolades: